 What’s the Difference Between a Home Warranty and a Manufacturer’s Warranty?

 Both a home warranty and a manufacturer’s warranty offer service, repair and replacement of specific appliances and systems.
 The main difference, however, is that each manufacturer’s warranty covers only one specific system or appliance, is often of limited duration and many are only applicable to the person who initially bought the system or appliance.
 For example, if you just moved into a house that’s already equipped with the necessary kitchen appliances or if the appliances were all older and beyond the manufacturer’s warranty period, you wouldn’t be able to take advantage of any of their manufacturers’ warranties.
 You would, however, be able to get them covered under a home warranty.

 Not every home warranty plan is the same.
 Coverage options vary widely among providers, and ensuring you get the protection you need — without paying extra for protection you don’t need — can sometime be tricky.
 Your best option will be to go with a company that provides flexible plan options based on your needs and budget.
 Don’t just stop there, though.
 Be sure to ask about any pre-existing conditions, limitations, exclusions and fees that may apply, so the coverage fits your particular situation and lifestyle.
 And, most of all, go with a company that’s credible, knowledgeable and experienced — a company with a stellar reputation will likely provide stellar home warranty coverage.

 As a homeowner, you know that it’s not a matter of if the appliances break down — it’s a matter of when.
 Your financial security is already top of mind.
 Take some of the load off by protecting your budget against those unexpected covered costs with an American Home Shield® Home Warranty.
-After all, we’re the industry founder and leader with over 45 years of experience and 1.7 million customers.
+After all, we’re the industry founder and leader with 50 years of experience and 1.7 million customers.